kindle/tconf/README.md

 ## Feature Details
 Learn more about the rich features of the Tconf extension:
-- Syntax highlighting:
+- Syntax highlighting
+- Completions
-- Completions:
+- Show Hovers
-- Diagnostics regenerated on each file change or configuration change:
+- Diagnostics regenerated on each file change or configuration change

 ## Useful Commands
 Open the Command Palette (Command+Shift+P on macOS and Ctrl+Shift+P on Windows/Linux) and type in one of the following commands: